sermant-io/Sermant-website/docs/en/document/UserGuide/README.md

-# Introduction to Sermant Development and Usage
+# Introduction to the use of Sermant

 Sermant is a bytecode enhancement technology based on Java Agent.
 It uses Java Agent to enhance the host application in a non-intrusive way to solve the microservice governance problem of Java applications.
 The original intention of Sermant is to establish a solution ecosystem for micro-service governance that is non-intrusive to the development state, reduce the difficulty of service governance development and use, and achieve the effect of simplified development and plug-and-play by means of abstract interface, function integration and plugin isolation.